MerginMaps/docs/src/field/input_features.md

 ![Edit and delete](./input-delete.png)

 ## Synchronise changes
-Don't forget to upload your changes to <MainPlatformName />!
+Don't forget to upload your changes to <MainPlatformNameLink />!

 Synchronisation in <MobileAppName /> can be done automatically or manually by pressing the sync button.
 For more details visit [Synchronisation in Input](./autosync/).